AFNIC/Mutual-Authentication-via-DANE/Key-Management-in-the-Internet.md

 Hence, binding between the identity (e.g., the domain name) and the public key is necessary.
 This is done by a Public Key Infrastructutre (PKI).
 PKI is a collection of technologies, processes and policies that provides the means to verify the authenticity of «Public Keys».

+### PKI's role in securing Internet communication

-PKIs role is in Facilitating Trust over the Internet via Key management.
-The role includes:
+PKIs objective is to facilitate trust over the Internet via Key management.
+PKI is a set of roles, policies, hardware, software and procedures needed to:

-  * Create (Duration, CSR, Validation..)
+  * Create (Certificate Signing Request (CSR), Duration, Validation..)
-  * Store
+  * Secure storage of Keys
-  * Distribute (CRL)
+  * Distribute (Certificate Revocation List (CRL))
   * Revoke (Pinning, Stapling)

 ### PKI X.509 (PKIX) – the PKI for web communication